top of page

 My approach

-With my practice rooted in person-centred and existential theories of counselling, I integrate a number of psychodynamic and compassion-focused methods to tailor a bespoke therapeutic experience for you.
+With my practice rooted in humanistic and existential theories of counselling, I integrate a number of relational, psychodynamic, somatic and compassion-focused methods to tailor a bespoke therapeutic experience for you.
 Whether you want tools and techniques for everyday challenges or a safe space in which to talk openly, I am here for you.

 1.